benfreke/oc-menumanager-plugin/README.md

 - **Alias** - This is available to all components and is baked into OctoberCMS
 - **Parent Node** - The node to get the children of to create the menu.
 See the Parent Node section below for further information
 - **Active Node** - This is the active page.
 The default option is the current page, but you can manually set which menu item should be active.
 - **Primary Classes** - The classes to add to the parent ul tag.
-Defaults to "nav nav-pill"
+Defaults to "nav nav-pills"
 - **Secondary Classes** - The classes to add to the children ul tag.
 Defaults to "dropdown-menu"
 - **Tertiary Classes** - The classes to add to the grandchildren ul tag.
 Defaults to ""
 - **Depth** - How many levels of menu to display.
 The bootstrap default is 2, so if you do wish to show 3 levels please bear in mind you will need to add your own css to the theme to handle active states.